devova/quix-streams-extensions/README.md

 # QuixStreams Extensions

-Holds chainable serializers and utils for railway-oriented programming.

-# QuixStreams Extension Package
+Composable Serializers and non-official Sinks.

-This Python package is an extension for the popular [QuixStreams](https://quix.io/docs/get-started/welcome.html) package, providing enhanced functionality with chainable serializers.
+It is an extension for the popular [QuixStreams](https://quix.io/docs/get-started/welcome.html) package, providing enhanced functionality that doesn't suit the main stream branch.
-These serializers allow you to chain different types to each other seamlessly.

 ## Key Features

+### Chainable Serializers
-- **Chainable Serializers**: Easily chain different types of serializers to each other.
+Easily chain different types of serializers to each other.
+Including:

-  - **Pydantic Serializers**: Chain serializers for Pydantic models.
+  - **Pydantic Serializers**: Converts back-and-forth Pydantic models and dataclasses.
+Helps writing type safe code.
-  - **AVRO Serializers**: Integrate Confluent Schema Registry AVRO serializers into your chains.
+  - **Confluent AVRO Serializers**: Integrate Confluent Schema Registry.
-  - **Rail-Well-Oriented Programming Serializes**: Use serializers designed for railway-oriented Programming.
-Based on [returns](https://returns.readthedocs.io/en/latest/index.html)

 ## Installation

 To install this package, you can use pip: